programmfabrik/easydb-documentation/content/technical/api/db/_index.en.md

 - other attributes are read-only.
 - an object cannot be linked to the root pool, either on creation or update

 > `_id` and `_id_parent` can be set using a lookup feature, which selects the object using a reference column.
-More information about this feature can be found in the [JSON Import](/en/webfrontend/datamanagement/lists/jsonimport) documentation.
+More information about this feature can be found in the [Lookups for IDs](/en/technical/datamanagement/lookups/) documentation.

 ### Creation or regular update